 Postgraduate application processes are extensive and exhaustive, especially if you are applying to a leading university.
 The application procedure differs geographically and depending on the type of programme.

 In India, the masters’ application process is a bit different.
-It requires one filling out an application form and attaching all the supporting documents with it.
+It requires one to fill out an application form and attach all the supporting documents with it.
 You will then have to write an examination to get a place in masters for each specific course.
-Some universities even have made their own standardized tests and then do a personal interview to judge a candidate.
+Some universities even have their own standardized tests and then do a personal interview to judge a candidate.
 The colleges usually post a list of students who have been accepted to the course and you will simply have to enrol yourself.

-To summarise, there is no dearth of programmes and options when it comes to post graduation.
-One needs to understand and explore own interests and career inclination before deciding which programme to opt for and then dedicatedly pursue the course to get the best out of them.
+To summarise, there is no dearth of programmes and options when it comes to post-graduation.
+One needs to understand and explore one’s own interests and career inclination before deciding which programme to opt for and then dedicatedly pursue the course to get the best out of them.